Backpacker’s Guide to the Maori Language: te reo Maori

 Much of New Zealand’s towns, cities, regions, mountains, lakes and rivers have kept their original Maori names.
 You’ll get to know some of them well during a trip in New Zealand and some may even be your favourite place in the world!

-We don’t have enough space to name every part of New Zealand here, but we’ll give you a good list to start practicing.
+We don’t have enough space to name every part of New Zealand here, but we’ll give you a good list to start practising.

 Taranaki (mountain and region)